Connecting to Google Analytics

 Note: Google Analytics provides a quota on the free daily API requests.
 For this reason a developer key must be supplied.
 Read more details about Quota Limits.

 Note: If you are connecting to a Google service remotely, and the address of Sisense is something other than localhost, Google requires that you connect using the OAuth 2.0 protocol.
-See Google Authentication for more information.
+See for more information.
+If you are on a Linux deployment, see Google Authentication in Linux.

 To import Google Analytics data: